Saphiria/KFA/README.md

-KFA - Pacience is key!
+KFA - Patience is key!
 ===

 KFA, because we can't spell.